AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: Experiments

-The MDP setup in the live experiments is similar to that described in Sec.~\ref{sec:pre}.
+\textbf{Setup}\quad The MDP setup in the live experiments is similar to that described in Sec.~\ref{sec:pre}.
 The algorithms are incorporated in a candidate-ranking system of a popular short-video recommendation platform.
 The live experiment is run continuously for two weeks.
 It involves an average of 25 million active users and billions of interactions each day.
-With such long time period and large scale of involved users, the recommendation environment can exhibit large deviations, as analysed in Sec.~\ref{sec:data}.
-This calls for the ability to adapt and explore in complex environments of online algorithms.
-To compare different algorithms, users are randomly split into several buckets.
-The first bucket runs the default RLUR algorithm, and the remaining buckets run models AdaRec, TD3, and ESCP.
+With such long time period and large scale of involved users, the recommendation environment can exhibit large deviations, as shown by the analysis in Sec.~\ref{sec:data} based on data collected in this platform.
+For comparative analysis, users are randomly split into several buckets.
+The first bucket runs the baseline algorithm RLUR, and the remaining buckets run algorithms \algoe, TD3, and ESCP.
+We do not consider as many baseline algorithms as in dataset or simulator based experiments, because online experiments are cost-sensitive and poor algorithms can potentially bore or annoy platform users.
+In live experiments, the retention signal can be noisy and sometimes influenced by other module of the live platform.
+Therefore, the main metric we use is the rate of users returning to the platform averaged between 7 days, rather than the 1-day retention rate.
+We also focus on the application dwell time, as well as immediate user responses including video click-through rate (CTR) (click and watch the video), like rate (like the video), comment rate (provide comments on the video), and unlike rate (unlike the video).
+These metrics are standard evaluation criteria for recommendation algorithms and are empirically shown to be related to long-term user experiences~\citep{wang2022surrogate}.

-The comparative results are shown in Tab.~\ref{tab:live}.
-The statistics are permillage or percentage improvements compared with RLUR.
-AdaRec exhibits superior performance in all evaluation metrics than baseline algorithms, including TD3, ESCP, and RLUR.
-Specifically, AdaRec is the only algorithm that achieves performance improvement in the application dwell time.
-AdaRec also improves the rate of user comments by 8.392\textperthousand, which is almost 5 times larger than the improvements of TD3.
-These empirical results demonstrate AdaRec's effectiveness and scalability when applied to real-world recommendation platforms.
+\textbf{Performance Analysis}\quad The comparative results are shown in Tab.~\ref{tab:live}.
+The statistics are permillage or percentage improvements compared with RLUR. \algo exhibits superior performance in all evaluation metrics than baseline algorithms, including TD3, ESCP, and RLUR.
+Specifically, \algo is the only algorithm that achieves performance improvement in the application dwell time. \algo also improves the rate of user comments by 8.392\textperthousand, which is almost 5 times larger than the improvements of TD3.
+These empirical results demonstrate \algoe's effectiveness and scalability when applied to live recommendation platforms.